9 Best Tips for Hiring Great EmployeesWritten by Mindaugas on January 08, 2018

 Everyone has faults and everyone has encountered some shortcomings in themselves and the work that they have done.
 If they can’t admit that, they are not being honest with you.

 An employee that has the courage to disclose these things about themselves is great.
-Being open about mistakes shows integrity and that’s what you want in an employee.
+Being open about mistakes shows integrity and that’s what you want in your employees.
 This could make it easier to build trust with an individual like that.

 Try and dig a little deeper into their past work related mistakes.
 Find out where that happened and what they did to fix them.
 Ask them what they were able to learn from those faux pas of the past.